danlgz/finance/README.md

 ### Prerequisites

 - Node.js 18+ and npm/yarn
-- Docker and Docker Compose (for local development database)
+- Docker and Docker Compose (for local development services)
 - PostgreSQL (optional for production)

 ### Installation